axblueblader/pacman_project/REPORT.md

 - We wrote our main business logic using C++ and output results to files
 - For the console driver application we used Python instead.
 The user will mainly interact with this program.

+## EXECUTION
+- Please refer to the README file to run and test correctly

 ## IDEAS

 ### Level 1